 What’s Important to Us:

 - Quality not Quantity - We never compromise on the quality of our ice cream.
 If it’s not up to scratch, we’ll biff it (or eat it ourselves!).
-We are audited and certified by SALSA, a food safety standard for small-medium sized businesses.
+For our ice creams and sorbets, we are audited and certified by SALSA, a food safety standard for small-medium sized businesses.

 - Our People – We know that we are only as good as the people working with us.
 We invest in training to ensure everyone gets to grow in the way they want to, and always try to have a laugh!